kbseah/learn-teochew/_posts/2021-01-21-teochew-kinship-terms-spouses.md

 parent: News
 ---

+Prepare yourself for the upcoming Chinese New Year!

 This is the third in a series of posts on Teochew kinship terms, featuring words used to address relatives that are found in Teochew or other Minnan languages but not in Mandarin.

 ![]({{ site.baseurl }}{% link /assets/images/kinship-terms/kinship-03.png %}){:width="400px"}